Posts tagged ‘electric forklifts’

 - Reduced battery storage areas and battery changing equipment

 What services can I expect?

 - Energy studies.
-We’ll study your energy usage to recommend the right battery and charger combination to maximize efficiency in your forklift fleet.
+We’ll study your energy usage to recommend the correct battery and charger combination to maximize efficiency in your forklift fleet.

 - Service and repair.
 Keep your vehicle warranty valid by letting us take care of the service and repair of your material handling equipment and energy sources.

 - Environmental support.
 We’ll help you navigate the ever-changing emission regulations landscape.
 We can assist you with CARB fleet averaging and help you figure out the right product mix for your specific application and regulatory needs.

 Your success is our success.
 Whether you are on your fleet optimization journey, we have the tools and knowledge to help you take the next step.
 Contact us to schedule a free, on-site consultation today.

 If you’re familiar with electric forklifts, you probably know the obvious reasons to add them to your forklift fleet: low emissions, less maintenance, and lower overall costs.
 These are significant benefits that save companies a lot of time and money.
 However, it’s easy to overlook some of the less-obvious advantages.
 Here are five hidden benefits electric forklifts can bring to your company:

 - Less noise pollution.
 Like electric cars, electric forklifts are quieter than forklifts with engines, which means less noise pollution for your forklift operators and company associates.